 Google has a lot of powerful tools for web designers.
 Did you know that you can use Google Charts and create data to share on your website with users?
 Another advantage?
 You can use the community forum to ask questions and even share graphics you have created.
 Others may offer feedback if you’re a little uncertain.
 One of the big advantages of this site is that you can browse infographics that others have created and learn from their design elements.

-According to the Social Science Research Network, about 65% of humans are visual learners.
 With statistics like that, you can see why infographics are growing in popularity.
 By adding infographics to your site, you will catch the eye of readers seeking out that topic.
 People love infographics as an easy way to gather information for reports or information while on the fly.